Sat-sanga Reflections (08.11.2025): Remembering Vamsi, Gita Review, and the Joy of Prema-bhakti

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Which practices are emphasized for growth?
+Which practices are recommended for cultivating love-centered sadhana?